 FROM VISUAL TO DESIGN ETHNOGRAPHY, HOW PEOPLE EXPERIENCE TECHNOLOGY

-Interests: futures; energy demand reduction; emerging technologies; smart technologies.
+Research interests: futures; energy demand reduction; emerging technologies; smart technologies.

 Sarah Pink is Professor of Design and Emerging Technologies and Director of the Emerging Technologies Research Lab at Monash University, International Guest Professor in IT at Halmstad University, Sweden, and Visiting Professor in Design at Loughborough University UK.
 She started at Monash in November 2018.
 “I have been very impressed with the ways that research and engagement are supported at Monash, and with the enthusiasm and collegiality of new colleagues I met across different faculties and departments.
 My new role at Monash gives me the opportunity to create the bigger vision for research into the social, cultural and experiential dimensions of emerging technologies.
 Energy research is of course an essential piece of this jigsaw”